GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

 `<https://en.wikipedia.org/wiki/Matrix_multiplication>`_

+.. important:: There is a pattern to figure out the size fo the resulting matrix.
+	  result = Num Rows in 1st matrix :math:`\times` Num Columns in 2nd Matrix

 .. admonition:: Questions

    1. Given the following code write the multiplication out on paper **and** run it Python to check your math